 - Invention / opportunism

 TIMING AND DEADLINES

-Applicants will be notified via email by early November.
+Applicants will be notified via email by December 2022.

-The Fest will be held February 28 through March 3, 2019.
-All accepted work will need to be complete (ready for install) by Friday, February 22, 2019; installation will occur no later than February 28, 2019 (install dates will depend on location) and tear down will occur on March 6, 2023.
+The Fest will be held March 2 through 5, 2023.
+All accepted work will need to be complete (ready for install) by Friday, February 24, 2023; installation will occur no later than Thursday, March 2, 2023 (install dates will depend on location) and tear down will occur on March 6, 2023.
 We have a highly skilled art curatorial team to install and deinstall the installations in the various venues.
 We encourage artwork which can be shipped and installed by our T/F team.